applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/database-searching.md

 If incurring a false positive about 5% of the time is acceptable (i.e., you're ok with calling a pair of sequences homologous when they actually are not about one in twenty times) then you'd set your $\alpha$ to 0.05.
 Setting $\alpha$ to a value this high likely means that the method will err on the side of false positives, and only infrequently will it say that a pair of sequences are not homologous when they actually are (i.e., achieve a false negative).
 If $\alpha$ were set to be very low on the other hand (say, $1 \times 10^{-50}$), then you will err on the side of false negatives.
 Only infrequently will you say that a pair of non-homologous sequences are homologous, but you might call many pairs of homologous sequences non-homologous.
 You should think of $\alpha$ as a dial.
 If you turn the dial toward higher values, you'll increase your false positive rate and decrease your false negative rate.
 If you turn the dial toward lower values, you'll decrease your false positive rate and increase your false negative rate.

 There is not a hard-and-fast rule for whether false positives or false negatives are better, which makes choosing $\alpha$ hard.
-It's application specific, so you need to understand the biological question your answering when making this decision, and the ramifications of false positives versus false negatives.
+It's application specific, so you need to understand the biological question you're asking when making this decision, and the ramifications of false positives versus false negatives.
 In general, when might you prefer to have false positives?
 When might you prefer to have false negatives?

 ### Interpreting alignment scores in context <link src="a0nqBH"/>

-In this section, we are going to learn about how to interpret alignment scores by empirically determining if a pairwise alignment that we obtain is better than we would expect if the pair of sequences were working with were definitely not homologous.
+In this section, we are going to learn about how to interpret alignment scores by empirically determining if a pairwise alignment that we obtain is better than we would expect if the pair of sequences we're working with are definitely not homologous.
 For a given pair of sequences that we want to align, we're first going to align them and compute the score of the alignment.
 We're then going to align many pairs of sequences that are similar to the query and reference, but that we know are not homologous.
 We'll do this by shuffling or randomizing the order of the bases in the query sequences, and performing another pairwise alignment.

 First, we'll define a function that can generate random sequences for us.
 This will take a scikit-bio sequence object (either ``skbio.DNA``, ``skbio.RNA``, or ``skbio.Protein``) and a length, and it will randomly generate a sequence of that type and length for us.